Christian Kirk

-Christian Davon Kirk (born November 18, 1996) is an American football wide receiver for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Texas A&M, and was selected by the Arizona Cardinals in the second round of the 2018 NFL Draft.
+Christian Davon Kirk (born November 18, 1996) is an American professional football wide receiver for the Houston Texans of the National Football League (NFL).
+He played college football for the Texas A&M Aggies, and was selected by the Arizona Cardinals in the second round of the 2018 NFL draft.

-High school career
+Early life

 Kirk attended Saguaro High School in Scottsdale, Arizona, where he played high school football.
 He played both wide receiver and running back for the Sabercats.
 He gained over 3,000 all-purpose yards as a senior and 2,000 as a junior.
 Kirk was rated by Rivals.com as a five-star recruit and was ranked among the top overall prospects in his class.
 He committed to Texas A&M University to play college football.

 College career

 Kirk attended and played college football at Texas A&M under head coach Kevin Sumlin.
 Kirk earned a starting job at receiver as a true freshman in 2015.
 In his first game, he had 6 receptions for 106 yards with a touchdown and also returned a punt 79 yards for a touchdown.
 As a freshman in 2015, Kirk played 13 games with 1,009 receiving yards and seven touchdowns.
 He also had two return touchdowns on 14 punt returns for 341 yards and 20 kickoff returns for 385 yards.
 As a sophomore in 2016, Kirk played 13 games with 928 receiving yards and nine touchdowns.
 He also had three return touchdowns on 13 punt returns for 282 yards and 6 kickoff returns for 173 yards.
 In 2017, as a junior, he played in 13 games, catching 71 passes for 919 yards and 10 touchdowns, along with one touchdown on 10 punt returns for 191 yards and one touchdown on 22 returns for 490 yards.
-After the season, Kirk declared for the 2018 NFL Draft.
+After the season, Kirk declared for the 2018 NFL draft.